 Is a whole food plant-based diet right for you?

 People living with chronic conditions such as diabetes type 2, heart disease, hypertension or obesity may benefit from a plant-based diet.
+All individuals can benefit from a WFBP dietary eating pattern, to include children and pregnant women.
 Some people experience different benefits from a plant-based diet, such as:

 • Weight loss